Mark 4.21,

 Both.
 The difference between the instructions has to do with motive—as is made clear by where we find these verses.
 Jesus taught about being the world’s light right after he talked about

-If we’re doing it wrong, they’ll see nothing.
-But when we’re doing it right, it’ll always point to Jesus. ’Cause it’s his light.
+When we’re doing it wrong, they’ll see nothing.
+When we’re doing it right, it’ll point to Jesus. ’Cause it’s his light.